xingchenzhang/xingchenzhang.github.io/_pages/about.md

 News
 ----

-[02/2026] An **MSCA Postdoctoral Fellowship** application that I supervised has been successfully awarded.
+[02/2026] An **<span style="color: red;">MSCA Postdoctoral Fellowship</span>** application that I supervised has been successfully awarded.
 This year’s MSCA call was exceptionally competitive, with a success rate of below 10%.
 The fellow will be based in my lab.

-[01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted to Knowledge-Based Systems.
+[01/2026] Our paper "[Three-stage progressive modality reweighting and interaction framework for robust RGB-T tracking](https://www.sciencedirect.com/science/article/abs/pii/S0950705126001966)" has been accepted to **Knowledge-Based Systems**.

 [01/2026] Our paper "[Towards a robust adversarial patch attack against RGB-T crowd counting](https://www.sciencedirect.com/science/article/pii/S0031320326001123)" has been accepted to **Pattern Recognition**.

-[01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted to Future Generation Computer Systems.
+[01/2026] Our paper "[Multi-view pedestrian detection via residual mask fusion and cosine similarity-based passive sampler for video surveillance systems](https://www.sciencedirect.com/science/article/abs/pii/S0167739X2600018X)" has been accepted to **Future Generation Computer Systems**.

 [01/2026] Our workshop proposal on pedestrian behavior prediction has been accepted to **ICRA2026**, which will be held in Vienna, Austria, on June 1-5, 2026.